tbandixen/LaTeX-Vorlage/README.md

 ## Information for Mac OS X

-Works with the MacTeX-2014 Distribution
+Works with the MacTeX-2014 Distribution and Sublime Tex 3 with the LaTeXTools Plugin.

 Install some nonfreefonts from www.tug.org